syntasso/kratix-docs/docs/main/05-reference/05-resources/02-workflows.md

 contain only valid Kubernetes documents that can be applied to a cluster.
 Each document will be scheduled per the [scheduling docs](../multicluster-management).

+This is actively being prioritised so should you require this feature please [reach out](../../community.md)

 :::

 ### `/metadata`

-All containers in the pipeline have access to this directory.
+All containers in the Pipeline have access to this directory.

-Pipeline containers can control aspects of how Kratix behaves by creating special files in this
+Pipeline containers can control aspects of how Kratix behaves by creating special files in this directory:
-directory:
    - `scheduling.yaml` can be added to any Promise to further refine where the resources in `/output` will be [scheduled](../04-multicluster-management.md#pipeline).
-   - `status.yaml` allows the pipeline to communicate information about the Resource Request back to the requester.
+   - `status.yaml` allows the Pipeline to communicate information about the Resource back to the requester.
 See [status documentation for more information](04-status.md).

 <br/>